Rashida Tlaib

+Tlaib was born to working-class Palestinian immigrants in Detroit in 1976 and is the oldest of 14 children.
+She graduated from Southwestern High School in Detroit in 1994.

+Tlaib graduated from Wayne State University with a Bachelor of Arts degree in political science in 1998, and from Thomas M. Cooley Law School with a Juris Doctor in 2004.
+She was admitted to the bar in the state of Michigan in 2007.

+Tlaib's political career began in 2004, when she interned with State Representative Steve Tobocman, who hired her to his staff when he became majority floor leader in 2007.
+He encouraged her to run for his seat the next year.
+She did so, and won the 2008 election, becoming the first Muslim woman to serve in the state legislature.
+Tlaib represented the 6th and 12th districts in the Michigan House of Representatives.

-In 2018, Tlaib won the Democratic nomination for the United States House of Representatives seat from Michigan's 13th congressional district.
-She ran unopposed in the general election and became the first woman of Palestinian descent in Congress, the first Muslim woman to serve in the Michigan legislature, and one of the first two Muslim women elected to Congress, along with Ilhan Omar (D-MN).
-Tlaib is a member of The Squad, an informal group of six (four until the 2020 elections) U.S. representatives on the left wing of the Democratic Party.
+In 2018, Tlaib won the Democratic nomination and the general election for the United States House of Representatives in Michigan's 13th congressional district.
+She and Alexandria Ocasio-Cortez are the first female members of Democratic Socialists of America to serve in Congress.
+Tlaib is a member of The Squad, an informal group of U.S. representatives on the left wing of the Democratic Party.

-Tlaib and Alexandria Ocasio-Cortez (D-NY) were the first female members of Democratic Socialists of America to serve in Congress.
-Tlaib has argued in favor of abolishing the U.S. Immigration and Customs Enforcement.
-She was a vocal critic of the Trump administration and advocated for Trump's impeachment.
-On foreign affairs, she has sharply criticized the Israeli government, called for an end to U.S. aid to Israel, supports a one-state solution, and supports the Boycott, Divestment and Sanctions campaign.
+As a U.S. representative, Tlaib has been a vocal critic of both the Trump and Biden administrations.
+She has argued in favor of abolishing U.S. Immigration and Customs Enforcement and voted to impeach President Donald Trump in both 2019 and 2021.

+Tlaib has been sharply critical of Israel, viewing it as an apartheid state.
+She has called for an end to U.S. aid to Israel; she supports the Boycott, Divestment and Sanctions movement and a one-state solution to the Israeli–Palestinian conflict.
+On November 7, 2023, Tlaib was censured by the House of Representatives in response to her public statements following the October 7 attacks on Israel.
+She has criticized U.S. support of Israel in the Gaza war.

 Early life and education

-The eldest of 14 children, Rashida Harbi was born on July 24, 1976, to working-class Palestinian immigrants in Detroit.
+Rashida Harbi was born in Detroit on July 24, 1976, the eldest of 14 children born to working-class Palestinian immigrants.
 Her mother was born in Beit Ur El Foka, near the West Bank city of Ramallah.
-The name Rashida means "righteous".
 Her father was born in Beit Hanina, a neighborhood in East Jerusalem.
 He moved first to Nicaragua, then to Detroit.
 He worked on an assembly line in a Ford Motor Company plant.
 As the eldest, Tlaib played a role in raising her siblings while her parents worked.

 Tlaib attended elementary school at Harms, Bennett Elementary, and Phoenix Academy.
-She graduated from Southwestern High School in Detroit in 1994.
+She graduated from Southwestern High School in Southwest Detroit in 1994.
 Tlaib received a Bachelor of Arts degree in political science from Wayne State University in 1998 and her Juris Doctor from Thomas M. Cooley Law School in 2004.
-Tlaib was admitted to the bar in 2007.
+Tlaib was admitted to the bar in the state of Michigan in 2007.